 Go listen to, or read, the transcripts from the discussion here: Workplaces Feel The Impact of Obesity

 Once you’ve done that, you may want to ask yourself as a small or mid-sized business owner or CEO, what it is you’re waiting for to try in earnest to tackle this very significant issue that is quickly becoming a not-so-hidden, and very significant, cost to your bottom line?
 Is spending a few hundred, or even thousand, dollars a year really that big of an expense (or investment) to begin trying to do something about this issue in earnest and eventually turn things around for your employees and your bottom line?
-Take a few minutes today and learn more about our highly flexible, affordable, effective solution at our wellness challenges and wellness programs pages.
+Take a few minutes today and learn more about our highly flexible, affordable, effective solution at our wellness challenges page.